 - Low density housing areas, villages and rural link roads are cleaned every two months

 If you need further information on street cleaning in your area, or wish to check when your street is next due to be cleaned, please submit our online enquiry form.

 To report this offence visit the flytipping page.

 Litter and the law

-It is a crime to drop litter.
+Dropping litter is illegal.
+People who drop litter can be fined or face prosecution in court.
 The Offence of Leaving Litter (section 87 of the Environmental Protection Act, 1990) states that if a person drops, throws, deposits or leaves anything so as to cause defacement in a public place, they could be committing a littering offence.
 The courts have the powers to fine offenders up to £2,500.
-In addition to this, a person caught dropping litter, or throwing litter from a car, could get a £50 fixed penalty fine from a council enforcement officer.
+In addition to this, a person caught dropping litter, or throwing litter from a car, could get a fixed penalty fine of up to £80 from an authorised council officer.